 Do not consume alcohol or take any sedative medication (unless prescribed by your dentist) within 24 hours of your dental appointment.
 These substances can interfere with the effects of nitrous oxide.

-Nitrous oxide doesn’t impair motor skills like other forms of sedation, so you’ll likely be able to drive yourself home after the procedure.
-However, it’s still a good idea to rest and take it easy for the remainder of the day.
+Nitrous oxide doesn’t impair motor skills like other forms of sedation, but you still should have a responsible adult drive you home after your procedure.
+It is also recommended that you rest and take it easy for the remainder of the day.
 Your dentist will provide aftercare instructions specific to the dental work you’ve received.